bananaml/fructose/README.md

 pip3 install fructose
 ```

-It currently executes the prompt with GPT-4-turbo by default (but you can change that at initialization, e.g., `ai = Fructose(model="gpt-3.5-turbo")`), so you'll need to use your own OpenAI API Key
+It currently executes the prompt with OpenAI, so you'll need to use your own OpenAI API Key
 ``` bash
 export OPENAI_API_KEY=sk-abcdefghijklmnopqrstuvwxyz
 ```